Senate of Palau

 The Senate of Palau is the upper house of the Palau National Congress (Olbiil era Kelulau).
-The Senate has 13 members serving four-year terms in multi-seat constituencies.
+The Senate members are elected to serve four-year terms in multi-seat constituencies.
+Since January 2025, the Senate has 15 members.
 No political parties exist.
-The most recent election was held on 3 November 2020.
+The most recent election was held in November 2024.

 Membership

 The Constitution does not indicate the number of a members of the Senate.
 Every 8 years, the National Congress appoints a reapportionment commission to draw up and recommend a district map allocating seats in accordance with the population.
 Therefore, the number of senators may change as frequently as every 8 years.
 Any voter can challenge a reapportionment before the Palau Supreme Court.

 During the first legislature in 1981, there were 18 Senators, which was reduced to 14 in 1984.
-In 2000, the number dropped to 9, but in 2008, the number rose to 13, before dropping again to 11 in 2016.
+In 2000, the number dropped to 9, but in 2008, the number rose to 13, then increased to 15 in 2024.

 Committees

 The Senate of Palau has 12 standing committees.
 They are: